ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 q(save="no")
 ```

-Next copy the summary files and make the plot:
+Next, copy the summary files and make the plot:

 ```bash
 mkdir -p short_summaries